Alone for the Holidays.

 ~MH

-Monday Motivation – tr
+Monday Motivation – Keep Moving Forward

 I came home and got out of my car and there was this big bug on the back door and I realized it was a grasshopper.
 I got a broom and swatted him off of the door so I could get into the house.
 I didn’t want to kill him but did not want him to jump into my face.
 He hopped all around the garage.